Coltrane, Ray Charles and Elvis

 The Diamond Approach

-I recall the first time I heard the term “cultural appropriation.”
-It was leveled against me in 2003 by an Indian professor during who seemed irritated by my participation in the Diamond Approach spiritual practice/community.
-Her critical assessment made no sense to me.
-From my perspective Diamond Approach was a psycho-spiritual approach designed by A. H. Almaas, a Kuwaiti physicist (educated in the West) that integrated Buddhism, depth psychology and Sufism, and who was an early Enneagram student of Chilean psychiatrist and spiritual teacher Claudio Naranjo.
+I recall the first time I heard the term “cultural appropriation” in 2003.
+This term was used by an Indian professor during my masters degree work.
+She seemed irritated by my participation in the Diamond Approach spiritual practice/community, which she criticized as practicing cultural appropriation.
+Her criticism made no sense to me.
+The Diamond Approach as a psycho-spiritual approach designed by A. H. Almaas, a Kuwaiti physicist (educated in the West) who was an early Enneagram student of Chilean psychiatrist and spiritual teacher Claudio Naranjo.
+Almaas’s work integrated Buddhism, depth psychology and Sufism in a profound and impactful integration of psychology and spirituality.

 Where does music come from?